Updated 5 May 2020 15:00

 - should let their Volunteer Manager know if they develop symptoms, are self-isolating or would prefer not to volunteer at this time.

 - Services volunteers: we have taken the decision to avoid all face-to-face volunteering at this time, including ‘Shop and Drop’ and prescription collection services (these services should be available to people living with cancer through government-led support schemes).
-We are encouraging Direct Volunteering Services (DVS) to move to telephone befriending, or other forms of emotional support that avoid all face-to-face contact.
+We have moved all DVS (Direct Volunteering Services) to Telephone Buddying or other forms of emotional support that avoid all face-to-face contact.
 You should speak to your Volunteer Manager to find out how you can best support at this time.

 - Office-based volunteers: you should have already been updated on the approach for your office space, but if you are at all unsure, please speak to your Volunteer Manager.